SAE J1939 Cybersecurity. How to Secure Trucks and other Commercial Vehicles.

-Securing heavy-duty vehicle CAN bus networks is challenging, but not impossible.
+Securing truck and heavy-duty vehicle CAN bus networks is challenging, but not impossible.
 Arilou Automotive Cybersecurity CTO, Gil Litichever, and VP Product and Marketing, Gilad Bandel, explain.

 In this article, Gil Litichever and Gilad Bandel take a look at SAE J1939 cybersecurity, reviewing the protocol and its related networks.
 They draw from their experience gained during the development and implementation of Arilou’s Sentinel-TRK solution, which provides intrusion detection, and optional prevention, for trucks and other heavy-duty vehicles.

 They highlight specific features and vulnerabilities of the J1939 and offer advice and practical guidelines for protecting heavy-duty vehicles.

 While some experience of automotive networking and the J1939 protocol is helpful, for those without it, we will point to support material, where we can, to help bring you up to speed.